 Also in April 2012, the Company has entered into a consultancy agreement with TWGI, whereby the latter will provide corporate planning and financial services on its various corporate functions and undertakings.
-Total management fee charged to operations amounted to P280,000 for the year ended December 31, 2012 (see Note 11).
+Total management fee charged to operations amounted to ₱480,000 and ₱360,000 for the years ended December 31, 2013 and 2012, respectively (see Note 12).